frankhjung/kotlin-user/src/main/kotlin/packages.md

-# Module   consoleApp
+# Module    user

-Example to process command line arguments.

-# Package   com.marlo.args

-Process command line arguments.
+Create a user id from a user name.

-# Package   com.marlo.console
+# Package   console

-Console program example.
+Console program to create user id from a user name.

+# Package   data

+Functions for data access.

+# Package   repository

+Repository functions.